tmressler/GSC-Research/README.txt

 To return the address of a specific language token in a bin:
     good_bin.token("SHO SHC SHO SHC LLC SLC LLO SLO")

-    You can then do all Language operations on the token: good_bin.token("SHO SHC SHO SHC LLC SLC LLO SLO") << (-0.5, -0.6, -1, -1) good_bin.token("SHO SHC SHO SHC LLC SLC LLO SLO").constraints etc.
+    You can then do all Language operations on the returned address: good_bin.token("SHO SHC SHO SHC LLC SLC LLO SLO") << (-0.5, -0.6, -1, -1) good_bin.token("SHO SHC SHO SHC LLC SLC LLO SLO").constraints etc.